econrad003/magic_squares/README.md

 *Narayama.py*

 * Similar to Euler's algorithm using Latin squares, but for even order, the conditions are weaker.
+(Weaker conditions are a good thing -- it means you can do a bit more starting with a bit less!)

 *order4.py*